TARZAN AND THE HUNTRESS

 Over and over people have asked just who was that marine?
 After all I was just a kid not even ten years old and he was a grown man.
 Was he a friend of the family, a relative, somebody I knew from the past?

-The answer is he was none of those things.
-I basically just met him out of nowhere.
-A huge old dancehall on the waterfront called the Mandarin Ballroom was renovated in April of 1946 and a fairly well established western bandleader by the name of Texas Jim Lewis approached the Redondo Beach City Council to run the newly renovated ballroom under a new name: Texas Jim's Redondo Barn --- which they approved.
+In April of 1946 a huge old dancehall along the Redondo Beach waterfront called the Mandarin Ballroom was renovated and a fairly well established western bandleader by the name of Texas Jim Lewis approached the City Council to run the newly renovated ballroom under a new name: Texas Jim's Redondo Barn --- which they approved.
 Lewis turned it into a western swing venue with himself and his Lone Star Cowboys playing at the top of the card, sometimes with as many as 10,000 people showing up on the weekends.

 It wasn't long before the flower shop couple discovered it could be quite lucrative to sell corsages and boutonnieres to couples attending the dances.
 They also discovered that by putting a tray full of gardenias on a strap around my neck like a cigarette girl and have me walk through the crowds in the dance hall, the cute little kid I was, sold lots of flowers.